matthewjdenny/ISSR_Data_Science_Summer_Summit_15/Handouts/Package_Development_Tutorial.md

 ![oops!](./images/package_19.png)

 Now what you need to do is test, test, test!
-Moreso than with R code, you will need to make sure that your package works on many different operating systems and computers, and make sure you explain to you users how to make it work as C++ code is not universally supported out of the box on all OS's.
+More-so than with R code, you will need to make sure that your package works on many different operating systems and computers, and make sure you explain to you users how to make it work as C++ code is not universally supported out of the box on all OS's.

 ## Adding Python Code To A Package